 If you love European names or even have European ancestry we’ve compiled the best Irish, French, Spanish, Italian, German and Polish names to go with Teddy.
 We’ve kept these spelt in their original authentic way, but you can always update the spelling if you prefer.

-7 Irish Boy Names That Go with Teddy
+7 Irish Names That Match with Teddy

 If you like Irish boy names check out our post.

-7 French Names to Go with Teddy
+7 French Names that Match with Teddy

-|Teddy Juan Esteban|
+|Teddy Juan Esteban

-7 Italian Names for Teddy
+7 Italian Middle Names for Teddy

-7 German Names for Teddy
+7 German Middle Names for Teddy

-7 Polish Names for Teddy
+7 Polish Middle Names for Teddy

 Baby Names of Certain Length